alexvannynatten/Sample_map_R/README.md

-# Sample_map_R
+# Simple_Sample_Map
-Some code to automatically plot sample data with water and landuse data from open street maps
+Some code to automatically plot sample collection data with water features from Open Street Maps

-Plots points representing sampling locations using a bounding box derived from the points included.
-Pulls data from Open Street Maps for water (lakes and rivers) and landuse (developed areas and forests) Plots the sample data and an inset map showing the location of the boudning box at a larger scale
+1. Establishes a bounding box around the sampling points and extract water features from this location from Open Street Maps
+2. Makes dataframes from the waterway features (rivers/streams/drains) and the water features (lakes/ponds)
+3. Plots the sampling points and the water features
+4. Plots the bounding box of the sampling sites on the country the samples were collected from to show broad scale of sampling